-$PM{2.5}$ concentrations are generally stable throughout much of the year, reaching maximum values during the winter months.
-Relatively similar values are measured at sites throughout the state.
+$PM{2.5}$ concentrations are generally stable throughout much of the year, and relatively similar values are measured at sites throughout the state.
+Peak values recorded during 2020 were driven by summertime wildfires.
 The graphs here may include exceptional event data.